Nayega Manganese Project

 |DILUTED (Mt)||MN GRADE (%)|

 The T48 and T27 project areas lying adjacent to the main orebody comprise 100% of the Inferred Mineral Resources.
-The T48 and T27 mineral resources have been included in the optimisation and the mining schedule post year 5 and have been classified as additional In-Pit Mineral Inventory.
+The T48 and T27 mineral resources have been included in the optimisation and the mining schedule post year 5 and have been classified as additional in-pit Mineral Inventory.

 |DILUTED (Mt)||MN GRADE (%)|

 The testwork indicates that all types of ore require standard wet scrubbing to assist with manganese liberation from gangue phases and importantly the scrubbed material shows an affinity to pre-concentration by simple screening.
-The testwork indicates that recoveries of over 90% of the Mn are achieved whilst rejecting 50 to 60% of the mass feed.
+The testwork indicates that recoveries of over 90% Mn are achievable whilst rejecting 50 to 60% of the mass feed.
 The screening produces an oversize fraction (+25mm) which is transferred directly to an ore stockpile.

 The -25/mm +1mm screened material will be conveyed from the scrubber product screen to the DMS.
 The average feed grade to the DMS will be approximately 32.5% Mn post the screening.
-DRA Pacific undertook some DMS simulations and proposes to use a density cut-point of approximately 3.1 to achieve the desired 38% Mn product.
+DRA Pacific undertook some DMS simulations and proposes to use a density cut-point of approximately 3.1g/cc to achieve the desired 38% Mn product.

-Based on work conducted to date the Company is confident that Nayega will provide positive cash flow through the rapid development of a low-capex, 250,000tpa open pit, 38% manganese product operation.
+Based on work conducted to date, the Company is confident that Nayega will provide positive cash flow through the rapid development of a low-capex, 250,000tpa open pit, 38% manganese product operation.
 The orebody lends itself to a low cost free-digging with a screening operation followed by dense media separation (DMS) for the material that requires additional upgrading.
 The following parameters have been used for the internal feasibility study:

 - Treatment will involve crushing the ROM ore before processing through a scrubber/DMS circuit.
 It is intended that SGM will own the process plant to be constructed by a reputable contractor.

-- Product will be trucked from Nayega to the Port of Lome.
+- Product will be trucked from Nayega to the Port of Lomé.

 - Tailings will be disposed of in a purpose-built facility located adjacent to the plant and later in mined out pits.